 The U.S. Small Business Administration (SBA) has resumed accepting Payroll Protection Program (PPP) loan applications from approved lenders on behalf of any eligible borrower.

-The SBA and the Treasury Department has made the Paycheck Protection Program Loan Forgiveness application available.
+The SBA and the Treasury have released a modified loan forgiveness application.
 The application form includes detailed information about the costs that are eligible for forgiveness and instructions for calculating those costs.APPLY FOR PPP LOAN FORGIVENESS

 Paycheck Protection Program materials are available in 17 languages other than English to help business owners recover from COVID-19.Learn More